ftechmax/argdefender/docs/design-decisions.md

 ## Exception Types

-Each validation in Guard has a specific exception type it throws when its precondition is not satisfied. `NotNull` throws an `ArgumentNullException`.
+Each validation in ArgDefender has a specific exception type it throws when its precondition is not satisfied. `NotNull` throws an `ArgumentNullException`.
 The validations on `IComparable<T>` arguments like `MinValue` and `InRange` throw `ArgumentOutOfRangeException`s.
 Most others throw `ArgumentException`s.
 (See [Modifying Arguments](#modifying-arguments) for exceptional cases.)